ww44ss/Exascalar-Analysis-/Linear_Correlation.md

-# Exascalar lens correlates the Green500 & Top500
+# Using Exascalar as a lens correlating the Green500 & Top500
 Winston Saunders
 November 29, 2014